kaspaFacts/BlockAnimator/README.md

 Currently an empty skeleton for using pygame to build animations and output to mp4 using OpenCV

 Currently nothing with the title ghostdag is integrated.
-BlockDAG is untested

 To run a demo, check what demo will be run at the bottom of demo.py, comment out any you do not wish to run, then run demo.py directly(in pycharm, right-click on demo.py and "Run"), a new mp4 video will be generated in the same folder next to demo.py